TermySequence/termy-doc/first-steps.rst

 One of the `design goals <https://termysequence.io/posts/first-post.html>`_ of TermySequence is that files should come for free.
 That is to say, if a connection already exists to a server for the purpose of running terminals, it shouldn't be necessary to open additional connections using separate tools to download and upload files.

-Open the :doc:`Files tool <tools/files>` by clicking the Files tab or using *View→Tools→Files*.
+Open the :doc:`Files tool <tools/files>` by clicking the Files tab or using *Tools→Activate→Files*.
 In this tool, an :program:`ls`-like listing of files is displayed.
 The listing will follow the terminal's current directory.
 Right click a file in the tool to see what's possible using the context menu.

 For local servers, the Files tool is nice to have.
 But it's not just a local thing, it works with remote terminals too.
 Switch to a terminal belonging to the connection you opened in the previous step.
 Notice how you can see the root user's files in the Files tool.
 Try uploading a file to root's home directory.
 Try downloading a file to your home directory.
 In the course of doing this, you'll be introduced to the :doc:`Tasks tool <tools/tasks>` where :program:`qtermy` reports all of its tasks such as uploads and downloads.